 - Napping has psychological benefits.
 A nap can be a pleasant luxury, a mini-vacation.
 It can provide an easy way to get some relaxation and rejuvenation.

-Napping can have a negative impact on your sleep cycle so it's important to monitor how each nap effects your daily sleep and wellbeing.
+Napping can have a negative impact on your sleep so you should monitor how each nap effects your sleep and wellbeing.

 - Glencraft Luxury